hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 :::

-::: Deprecation warning Early access feature
+:::warning Early access feature [Deprecated]

 `--Xsnapsync-bft-enabled` is an early access feature available in Besu version 24.7.1 and later.
 It is not stable, so use this option with caution.
 This option is now deprecated and will be removed in a future release.